 Instructions For Translating Your App or Software Into Other Languages

 According to recent statistics, 62.4% of all website content can be found in English, while only 25.9% of Internet browsers speak the language.
 Many people whose native language is not English try to learn it so they have more access to the global community.
-However, they still have a preference to using software and other online applications in a language they know well which is normally their native language.
+However, they still have a preference for using software and other online applications in a language they know well which is normally their native language.

-In order to access a suitable app or software the first thing an internet user will do is input search terms in their preferred language.
+In order to access a suitable app or software, the first thing an internet user will do is input search terms in their preferred language.
 This will bring up results of products they will be able to easily understand how to use.
 Anyone who has not translated his or her app or innovative software and has not used internationalization best practice to ensure it is well advertised will lose out on the lucrative international market.

 Translating your app or software means also through SEO or search engine optimisation your product will feature higher in the search rankings and will be viewed by more potential customers.
 This is software localization best practice.